ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_cervicalcancer/cervical_cancer_concept_model.rst

  - All simulants are buying insurance on day one of the simulation.
  - For simulants in cervical cancer (CC) state regardless of detection, they have a transition rate of 0.1 (per person-year) of moving into a recovered (R) state; this results in an average duration in state CC of 10 years.
 People in state CC and R follow exactly the same screening algorithm, namely branch A, B, C, or D depending on their age, sex, and co-test result.
 Simulants do not ever make a second cervical cancer claim, therefore the negative screening results were expected for those in R state in order to avoid double counting the CI claim from detected cervical cancer.
- - The initial age of cervical cancer screening is set to 30 years old since HPV co-test (cytology plus HPV test) is not recommended for women under 30 according to guidelines from American Cancer Society and U.S. Preventive Services Task Force.

 :underline:`II.
 Screening schedule and attendance`